DadArcade/cupsie/README.md

-# Cupsie Prints to CUPS servers from Chrome browser
+# Cupsie prints to CUPS servers from the Chrome browser

 ## Install